The Best and Worst American Cities For Runners Ranked

 Photo by Devonshire on Unsplash

 With more than 300 days of sunshine annually and barely any rain, there’s almost no excuse not to run in Denver.
-That being said, running and biking are huge parts of Denver’s culture.
-Whether you’re a serious trail runner or more of an “I run for beer” kind of person, you’ll be content here as there are about as many running trails as there are breweries.
-Although the Mile High City’s altitude takes some getting used to, once you’re acclimated, you’ll be logging miles like a local.
+Running and biking are huge parts of Denver’s culture.
+Whether you’re a serious trail runner or more of an “I run for beer” kind of person, you’ll be content here — there are about as many running trails as there are breweries.
+The Mile High City’s altitude takes some getting used to, but once you’re acclimated, you’ll be logging miles like a local.

 • Most popular half marathon: Denver Colfax Half Marathon